-Standards HOUSES - Sites of 5 or more units HOUSES - Sites of less than 5 units FLATS - Sites of 5 or more units FLATS - Sites of less than 5 units Sector Inner City and Central Broughty Ferry Inner City and Central Broughty Ferry Inner City and Central Broughty Ferry Inner City and Central Broughty Ferry House Type All houses to have a minimum of 2 bedrooms.
-In addition, 65% to have 3 or more bedrooms or a minimum gross internal floor area of living accommodation of 100 sqm.
-All houses to have a minimum of 2 bedrooms. or a minimum gross internal floor area of living accommodation of 100 sqm.
+Standards HOUSES - Sites of 5 or more units HOUSES - Sites of less than 5 units FLATS - Sites of 5 or more units FLATS - Sites of less than 5 units Sector Inner City and Broughty Ferry Inner City and Broughty Ferry Inner City and Broughty Ferry Inner City and Broughty Ferry House Type All Houses to have a minimum of 2 bedrooms In addition, 65% to have 3 or more bedrooms or a minimum gross internal floor area of living accommodation of 100 sq. m.
+All Houses to have a minimum of 2 bedrooms. or a minimum gross internal floor area of living accommodation of 100 sq. m.
 Flats will be permitted if identified in a site planning brief, site specific circumstances demand a flatted solution or conversion of an existing building of merit is proposed and houses are impractical.
-All flats will have a minimum of 2 bedrooms or a minimum gross internal floor area of 60 sqm.
-Same as for sites of 5 or more units Car Parking All tenures should have at least 1 space within the curtilage of each house.
-In addition, 40% of private houses should have 2 spaces.
-Where on street parking is a problem, 30% visitor parking space should be provided.
-All tenures should have at least 1 space within the curtilage of each house.
+All flats will have a minimum of 2 bedrooms or a minimum gross internal floor area of 60 sq. m.
+Same as for sites of 5 or more units Car Parking All tenures at least 1 space within the curtilage of each house.In addition, 40% of private houses should have 2 spaces.Where on street parking is a problem, 30% visitor parking space should be provided All tenures at least 1 space within the curtilage of each house.
 Where on street parking is a problem, an additional space should be provided within the curtilage of each house.
 Generally, private flats should have 130%; social rented 100% parking provision.
 This provision may be increased or decreased in light of on street and off street parking provision nearby.
 Same as for sites of 5 or more units Cycle Provision N/A N/A Secure indoor storage for bikes will be provided in accordance with the number of flats being provided.
 Conversions may require a more flexible/relaxed approach.
-Same as for sites of 5 or more units Amenity/Garden Ground A minimum private useable garden ground of 50 sqm should be provided for all houses.
-In addition, 30% should have garden ground of more than 75 sqm.
+Same as for sites of 5 or more units Amenity/ Garden Ground A minimum private useable garden ground of 50 sq m should be provided for all houses.
+In addition, 30% should have garden ground of more than 75 sq m.
+Mid terraced gardens should be serviceable A minimum private useable garden ground of 50 sq m should be provided for all houses.
 Mid terraced gardens should be serviceable by a private path to the street.
-A minimum private useable garden ground of 50 sqm should be provided for all houses.
-Mid terraced gardens should be serviceable by a private path to the street.
 Useable private communal garden area of a minimum of 100 sqm or 10 sqm per flat, whichever is greater.
 Drying areas to be provided in addition.
-Private communal garden provision may be reduced if balconies that are useable and attractive in terms of size and outlook are provided.
-Same as for sites of 5 or more units Privacy A minimum of 18 metres between the facing windows of habitable rooms will be provided.
-Living room windows and balconies should not unacceptably overlook private gardens of houses.
-A minimum of 18 metres between the facing windows of habitable rooms will be provided.
-Living room windows and balconies should not unacceptably overlook private gardens of houses.
-A minimum of 18 metres between the facing windows of habitable rooms or between balconies and the facing windows of habitable rooms will be provided.
-Living room windows and balconies should not unacceptably overlook private gardens of houses.
-Same as for sites of 5 or more units
+Private communal garden provision may be reduced if balconies that are useable and attractive in terms of size and outlook are Same as for sites of 5 or more units

+Privacy A minimum of 18 metres between the facing windows of habitable rooms will be provided.
+Same as for Living room windows and balconies should not unacceptably overlook private gardens of houses.
+Living room windows and balconies should not unacceptably overlook private gardens of houses Living room windows and balconies should not unacceptably overlook private gardens of houses.

-Suburban - Standards - Houses and Flats
+Suburban - Proposed Standards - Houses and Flats